Middle School Handbook

 When a student is being considered for expulsion, a formal hearing is scheduled with the Board of Education and the parents will be given written notice of the hearing and will be expected to attend.
-The Superintendent of Zeeland Public Schools, then takes testimony and determines if a recommendation to expel is to be made to the Board of Education.
+The Superintendent of Zeeland Public Schools, then takes testimony and presents all information gathered to the Board of Education, which has the authority over all expulsion decisions.
 This decision may also be appealed.
-In th case of expulsion, the student remains out of school during the appeal period.
-Work missed during an expulsion can be made up.
+In the case of expulsion, the student remains out of school during the appeal period.

 If a student commits a crime while at school or a school-related event, s/he may be subject to school disciplinary action as well as to action by the community’s legal system.
 These are separate jurisdictions and do not constitute double jeopardy (being tried twice for the same crime)

 Discipline of Students with Disabilities – Students with disabilities are entitled to the rights and procedures afforded by the Individuals with Disabilities Education Act (I.D.E.A.) and The Americans with Disabilities Act (A.D.A.), or Section 504 of the Rehabilitation Act of 1973.

 DUE PROCESS RIGHTS

 Before a student may be suspended or expelled from school, there are specific procedures that must be followed.

 1. When a student is being considered for a suspension of ten (10) days or less, the administrator in charge will notify the student of the charges.
 The student will then be given an opportunity to